Table of Contents:

 It is, for example, almost a ten-kilometer paddle over some pretty open water from the village of Killarney to the western tip of Philip Edward Island, oddly named South Point.
 From the mouth of the Chikanishing (apparently pronounced Chick a nish ing) it is 700 meters!

 As we were getting ready to head out, another party of two canoes was just returning from a great four-day adventure of their own.
-They had paddled out to the Foxes, a small collection of islands off the west end of Philip Edward Island (P.E.I. from now on!) and camped on a couple of them.
+They had paddled out to the Foxes, a small collection of islands off the west end of Philip Edward Island (P.E.I. from now on!), and camped on a couple of them.
 We were reassured when they said that the wind and waves they met on their return were manageable.

 A short paddle down a very tranquil and sheltered stretch of the Chikanishing River to its mouth – less than a kilometer – and we were looking at the Bay.
 So far, so good!

 Next on tap – dealing with the crossing.
 The conditions were nowhere as bad as we had expected, given the weather reports for the day.
-Had it been really bad, short of turning back, the plan had been to paddle east towards the Western Entrance and then come back along the shore to round South Point.
+Had the waves been rolling, short of turning back, the plan was to paddle east into the Western Entrance and then come back along the south shore to go around South Point.
 On this day – no need for Plan B.

-All along the Georgian Bay side of P.E.I. rocks and islands – some treed and some not – provide protection from the wind and the waves.
+All along the Georgian Bay side of P.E.I., rocks and islands – some treed and some not – provide protection from the wind and the waves.
 We made use of them as we paddled towards the day’s destination.
 The map above shows the path we took.
-Another day and different wind conditions and the path would probably have been a bit different.
+Another day and different wind conditions, and the path would have been a bit different.
 What it still would have been, however, is incredibly scenic.

-From the Bay side the La Cloche Range was often visible in the distance, the white quartzite hazy in the afternoons, as in the pic above, and clear in the mornings.
+From the Georgian Bay side of P.E.I., the La Cloche Range was often visible in the distance, the white quartzite hazy in the afternoons, as in the pic above, and clear in the mornings.
 In the foreground would be wave-smoothed rock surfaces and, at least up close, the crystal clear water of Georgian Bay.
 Missing were fellow paddlers!
 During the four days we spent out there, we saw one solo kayaker and two in a canoe.

-A few days later back at the parking lot we talked to a couple of other paddlers who had arrived at the put-in three hours after we did and who had decided to turn back up the Chikanishing when they saw how rough the water of the Bay was.
+A few days later, back at the parking lot, we talked to a couple of other paddlers who had arrived at the put-in three hours after we did and who had decided to turn back up the Chikanishing when they saw how rough the water of the Bay was.

-From a viewpoint on the south side of Martin’s Island we checked out two other islands of the Fox group – Center Fox and West Fox.
+From a viewpoint on the south side of Martin’s Island, we checked out two other islands of the Fox group – Center Fox and West Fox.
 The plan for early the next morning was to pay them a visit before continuing east towards Big Rock Bay.

 Day Two: From Martin’s Island To Big Rock Bay Via West Fox Island